getodk/docs/faq.rst

 .. _what-kinds-question:

-What kinds of questions do you answer on the mainling list?
+What kinds of questions do you answer on the mailing list?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Our team only answers questions about the `supported tools <https://opendatakit.org/about/tools/>`_.
 We generally do not answer form design questions, and instead refer you to the `form design <https://opendatakit.org/help/form-design/>`_ guide.
 You are more than welcome to post any message -- someone else in the community is likely to help.

 .. _work-not-expected: